sionpardosi/Student-Learning-Hub-Aplikasi-Sederhana-Latihan-Belajar-Mahasiswa-Berbasis-JAVA/README.md

 ## Introduction

 This document outlines the system requirements for developers and describes how the application works and its usage rules.
-The application is built for IT Del students with the goal of providing access to information and evaluation tools.
+The application is built for students with the goal of providing access to information and evaluation tools.

 ## Objectives